AdobeDocs/certification.en/help/_includes/snippets.md

 ## About the certification exam {#about-certification-exam}

-Adobe uses two vendors to administer proctored exams, PSI and [!DNL Examity].
+Adobe uses Examity to administer proctored exams online.
+In the Examity portal, you can:

-* **PSI** offers test center and Japanese exam options (where available)
-* **[!DNL Examity]** offers a remote online option

-To schedule, reschedule, or cancel your exam, simply select the vendor of choice, and follow the instructions provided on screen.
-It's that simple!

-Cancellations and rescheduling are possible if initiated prior to 48 hours before the scheduled exam appointment.
+* **Schedule, reschedule or cancel your exam.** Please note that canceling and rescheduling must be initiated prior to 48 hours before the scheduled exam appointment.
 Candidates must modify this appointment themselves.

-Pay for your certification exam either by voucher or credit card.
-To purchase an exam voucher go to: [Adobe Certification Voucher Center](https://market.xvoucher.com/adobe/global){target="_blank"}.
+* **Pay for your exam.** Pay for your certification exam either by voucher or credit card in the Examity portal.
+To purchase an exam voucher go to: [Adobe Certification Voucher System](https://market.xvoucher.com/adobe/global){target="_blank"}.
 You can apply the voucher code when you schedule your exam.
 If you have a discount, it will apply at checkout.

+* **Take your exam.**

 ## PSI note {#PSI-note}